-\Sun Pharma provided aggregated patient reach for carbamazepine and fluoxetine, and as such, the country-specific patient reach estimates are unknown.
+\Sun Pharma provided aggregated patient reach for carbamazepine and fluoxetine, and as such, the country-specific patient reach estimates are unknown. \\For example: donations, public-private partnerships, or patient assistance programmes.

-For Sun Pharma, five in-licensed products were selected for assessment: dolutegravir (paediatric) and dolutegravir (adult), indicated for the treatment of HIV; carbetocin, indicated for maternal haemorrhage; and molnupiravir and nirmatrelyir, indicated for COVID-19.
+For Sun Pharma, five in-licensed products were selected for assessment: dolutegravir (paediatric) and dolutegravir (adult), indicated for the treatment of HIV; carbetocin, indicated for maternal haemorrhage; and molnupiravir and nirmatrelvir, indicated for COVID-19.